themindfuldev/talk-lazy-loading-es2015-modules/README.md

 ## SPA for performance?

-- Moving you server-side app to SPA will improve the page performance:
+- Moving you server-side app to SPA would improve the page performance:
   - Requests returning JSON instead of HTML
   - Rendering a new view instead of a page reload
   - Routing and state management on the client-side
-- But that is not enough!
+- But that may not be enough!
-  - Have you ever looked if you application is downloading more stuff that is being actually used?
+  - Have you ever checked if you application is downloading more stuff that is being actually used?
-  - Such performance gains can fall short if you download all your stuff at once!
+  - All those performance gains can fall short if you download all your stuff at once!

 ---

-## Page load vs Lazy-loading
+## Lazy-loading 101

 - E-commerce A (server-side rendered) has 5 pages: home, browse, product, cart, checkout
   - Each page has *300 KB* HTML + *100 KB* JS